B45417/freedreno_turnip-CI/README.md

-This is a bash script to build freedreno/turnip for android as a magisk module and an Adreno Tools driver package.
+This is a bash script to build freedreno/turnip for android as an Adreno Tools driver package.

-### Scheduled Releases
-- Automated releases at 06:00 UTC on the 1st and 15th of each month.

 ### Notes;

-#### Magisk build:
-- Root must be visible to target app/game.
-- Tested with these apps/games listed [here](list.md).

 #### Adreno Tools build:
 - Follow application specific instructions to install the driver package.